 As a rule of thumb a young Bird Nest Fern plant will need to be repotted once every year until it reaches a good size, after which you will only need to repot perhaps once every couple of years.

-Providing you are caring for your Bird's Nest Fern correctly, growth will be quite rapid and regular during the growing seasons, new leaves will constantly emerge from the central "nest".
+However, providing you're caring for your Bird's Nest Fern correctly, growth will be quite rapid and regular during the growing seasons, new leaves will constantly emerge from the central "nest".

 A word of caution however - you must not handle the delicate young fronds as they're emerging because of how fragile they are.
 New fronds have a high chance of becoming damaged and deformed if you touch them, so try not to.